JVital2013/SatDump-WinXP-Deps/README.md

-# SatDump-WinXP-Deps
+# SatDump Windown XP Dependencies

-Dependencies for SatDump on 32-Bit Windows XP
+These are 32-Bit Windows XP dependencies.
+No support will be given for this repo.